oracle-cne/ocne/doc/experimental/phase1/kube-prometheus-stack.md

 by Oracle Cloud Native Environment.

 ***NOTE***
-These instructions assume there is 1 Prometheus replicas.
+These instructions assume there is one Prometheus replica.
 If the replica count is different, then adjust accordingly.

 The steps are summarized below:
 1. Export the Helm user-provided overrides to an overrides file